 How to Ride a Cable Car in San Francisco

-You may think of the San Francisco's iconic cable cars as a city "sight" rather than as transportation.
-Most people do.
+You may think of riding a San Francisco's cable car as a city "sight" rather than as transportation.
+Most people do, and who wouldn't?
 They're cute and old-fashioned in the best kind of way.

-I put together this guide to help you enjoy your cable car ride with a minimum of fuss, disappointment, or aggravation.
+This guide will help you enjoy your cable car ride with a minimum of fuss, disappointment, and aggravation.